How to make your online store legally watertight

-It’s important for internet business owners to offer a range of online payment methods so that every visitor is catered for.
+It’s important for online business owners to offer a range of payment methods so that every visitor is catered for.
 You could lose a potential customer if they don’t see their preferred method being offered.
 Take a look at your target audience to see how they normally pay.
-Avoid making customers create an account before they buy as this could scare them away.
+Avoid making customers create an account before they buy, as this could scare them away.
 As well as being another password and username to remember, and prolonging the payment process, customers worry they will then be spammed by the company after entering more details, according to a study.

 With all the scams and hackers around today, it’s normal to be wary of how secure a page is and be hesitant about entering sensitive information.
 A study found that 58% of people have abandoned their purchases at the checkout page due to payment security concerns.
 Obtain a Secure Sockets Layer (SSL) certificate for your website so you can provide a secure connection and encrypt card details, putting customers at ease and meaning they’re more likely to return.

 If you are setting up an online store, be sure that your payment options comply with the Payment Card Industry Data Security Standard (PCI DSS), which help prevent fraud by creating increased controls around data, particularly companies or shops which store or process card information.

 One last important point when professionally designing a website are photos, especially the product photos.
 It’s important to comply with all trademark and copyrights, and only use photos that are freely available or if you have been granted permission to use them.
 If you don’t abide by the rules regarding online image rights, you could be hit with fines and warnings.
 The same rules apply to multimedia content as well.